CURENT/dime/README.md

 * [zlib](http://zlib.net/)

 ### Matlab Client
-To use the Matlab client, add `client/matlab` to your [Matlab path](https://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html).
+To use the Matlab client, add `client/matlab` to your [Matlab search path](https://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html).

 The Matlab client supports TCP and Unix domain socket connections.
 Ohowever, compiling some code is necessary for Matlab on Unix-like OSes if you wish to connect to Unix domain sockets.
 To do so, run `make` in the `client/matlab` directory.
 Build options can be tweaked by editing the Makefile (sane defaults are provided).